ayumax/ObjectDeliverer/README.md

 ## Relationship between branch and UE Engine version

-The master branch is buildable with UE5 5.0 or later; UE4 requires some modifications to build.
+The master branch has been updated to be buildable with the latest UE5 version.
+If you need to build it with previous UE versions, some modifications may be required.

 ## Communication protocol